Jalawaquin/PlayAreaPlugin/README.txt

-# PlayAreaPlugin
+#PlayAreaPlugin
 Use a tool to create plots that apply status effects to players.
 If a player wanders in or out of any of these plots, customizable messages, potion effects, & mob damage can be set.

-commands:
+Commands:
-Desc: deletes plot of specific ID. enter 'all' to clear all plots.
+-Desc: deletes plot of specific ID. enter 'all' to clear all plots.
 /deleteplayarea <plotID>

-Desc: gets the ID of the plot you are standing in /getplayareaid
+-Desc: gets the ID of the plot you are standing in /getplayareaid

-Desc: recieve 'play area tool' to begin setting plots /setplayarea
+-Desc: recieve 'play area tool' to begin setting plots /setplayarea

-Desc: turns playarea settings on and off
+-Desc: turns playarea settings on and off /turnplayarea <modtype>
-/turnplayarea <modtype>
               <potions> <on/off> (off by default)
               <messages> <on/off> (on by default)
               <mobs> <on/off> (off by default)

-Note: Specific to each plot.
+-Note: Specific to each plot.
 Use 'all' to apply to all plots.
 /insideplayarea <plotID> <modtype>
                          <potions> <type> <duration> <amplifier>
                          <entermessage> <custom message>